 Get your little gamers off the couch and out of the house at these awesome arcades on Long Island.
 As a bonus, most arcades are located at party places or sports complexes.
 Get the whole family (and friends) together for some bowling, laser tag or mini-golf, and cap off your trip with ticket-winning arcade games for a chance to win some valuable prizes.

 Latest posts by Jaime

+And for more activities to complete Easter weekend, pop over to our April GoList or Spring Fun Guide.
 Of course, our Event Calendar is loaded with fun, daily events for Long Island kids.
 Don't see a great event here?
-Add it to our Event Calendar yourself.
+Add it to our calendar yourself.